sadhfdrn/Kwik-extractor/replit.md

 # Overview

-This is a Kwik Link Extractor web application that extracts direct download links from Kwik URLs (kwik.si, kwik.cx, kwik.sx).
-The application features a modern web interface built with vanilla JavaScript and includes sophisticated decoding algorithms ported from C++ to handle obfuscated JavaScript content commonly found on Kwik sites.
+This is a fully functional Kwik Link Extractor web application that successfully extracts direct download links from Kwik URLs (kwik.si, kwik.cx, kwik.sx).
+The application features a modern web interface with a robust Node.js backend that handles compression, session management, and the complete extraction process using algorithms ported from the original C++ implementation.

 # User Preferences